ifarahi/swifty-companion/README.md

 ## Installation

-> This project is created using react-native CLI
+> This project is created using react-native CLI,
+> please refer to the [Official documentation](https://reactnative.dev/docs/environment-setup) to set up the development environment

 ```
 npm install